DELAY

 Cigars can be packed in your checked luggage without issue.
 You should always make sure they are kept in an airtight humidor-style container.
 If not, you run the risk of the cigars drying out during transit.

 If you’re taking them in your checked luggage, make sure your travel humidor is sturdy.
 You’ll also need to make sure the cigars are packed securely.
 This will greatly reduce the risk of structural damage while your luggage isn’t with you.
-Read on for more tips on how to pack your cigars later in the article.

 Duty-free cigars are often sold at international airports or at border crossings.
 They are exempt from local or national taxes, meaning you can pick them up for lower prices.